thingsboard/thingsboard.github.io/docs/user-guide/rpc.md

 ## Server-side RPC API

-Thingsboard provides **System RPC Plugin** that allows you to send RPC calls from server-side applications to the device.
+ThingsBoard provides **System RPC Plugin** that allows you to send RPC calls from server-side applications to the device.
 In order to send RPC request you need execute HTTP POST request to the following URL:

 ```shell